stevezhangz/file-management/README.md

 # file-management
 A software used to manage files
 # How to use
-After downloading the file, run file_ management.py, Next, just follow the prompts。
+After downloading the file, run file_ management.py, next, just follow the prompts。
-# menu
+# Menu
 1. Show me the list of papers
 2. I want to open a paper
 3. I want to delete  files